egghao/numpy_puzzle/README.md

   - Loss Functions
 - Test cases for each implementation
 - Filter questions by difficulty and category
+- Deployable via Vercel

 ## Prerequisites

 - Python 3.8 or higher
 - pip (Python package installer)
+- Vercel CLI (for local development and deployment)
 - A modern web browser
-- Node.js and npm (optional, for serving the frontend)

 ## Installation